nearform/nscale-workshop/nscale-intro.md

 	docker ps

 We should see that there is one running container.
-We can futher verify by opening a browser at $DOCKER_HOST (on OS X) or localhost (on Linux) port `8000`.
+We can further verify by opening a browser at $DOCKER_HOST (on OS X) or localhost (on Linux) port `8000`.

 	# Mac OSX
 	open http://$(boot2docker ip):8000